KQM-git/TCL/docs/evidence/equipment/weapons.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/cursed-blade-reduction-mechanic)

 **Finding:**
-The cursed blade you use in the kazuha story quest says the wielder deals 50% less dmg.
-This effect is additive with dmg bonus, and does not affect transformative damage.
+The cursed blade you use in the kazuha story quest says the wielder deals 50% less DMG.
+This effect is additive with DMG bonus, and does not affect transformative damage.

 **Evidence:**
-Kazuha a1 deals 2079 dmg, and Swirl does 2020 dmg.
+Kazuha a1 deals 2079 DMG, and Swirl does 2020 DMG.

 [YouTube](https://youtu.be/4vgO4tkIYbQ)

 A1 calc with multiplicative reduction: 1.088 _ 0.5 _ (190/( 90 + 92 + 200)) _ 2 _ 2058 _ 1.919 _ 0.9 = 1923.45

-A1 calc with additive reduction with the Pyro dmg bonus from a2: (1.088 - 0.5) _ (190/( 90 + 92 + 200)) _ 2 _ 2058 _ 1.919 \* 0.9 = 2079.03, same as video
+A1 calc with additive reduction with the Pyro DMG bonus from a2: (1.088 - 0.5) _ (190/( 90 + 92 + 200)) _ 2 _ 2058 _ 1.919 \* 0.9 = 2079.03, same as video

 Swirl calc with no reduction applied: 868.1 _ 2.586 _ 0.9 = 2020.42, same as video

 (A1 CRITs here or otherwise it is doomed)

 **Significance:**
-Assuming kazuhas level does not approach infinity while the enemy level and/or def does, and assuming def shred/reduction does not approach 100%, the dmg reduction on the quest's cursed blade matters less and less because the def formula would make non transformative or true damage approach 0 anyways.
-It will not impact transformative or true damage, which both bypass def, so the effect of the dmg reduction is negligible.
-In such a case kazuha should probably use an em weapon, but at the very least the dmg reduction on the cursed blade will not be very detrimental in these scenarios.
+Assuming kazuhas level does not approach infinity while the enemy level and/or DEF does, and assuming DEF Shred/reduction does not approach 100%, the DMG reduction on the quest's cursed blade matters less and less because the DEF formula would make non transformative or true damage approach 0 anyways.
+It will not impact transformative or true damage, which both bypass DEF, so the effect of the DMG reduction is negligible.
+In such a case kazuha should probably use an em weapon, but at the very least the DMG reduction on the cursed blade will not be very detrimental in these scenarios.

 ---